viniciuskloppel/kite/README.md

 We use `--node-no-warnings` to avoid `ExperimentalWarning: The Ed25519 Web Crypto API algorithm is an experimental feature` which is pretty boring once you've read it for the 50th time.

+To just run tests matching the name `connect`.

 ```bash
 esrun --node-no-warnings --node-test-name-pattern='connect' src/tests/connect.test.ts
 ```

-To just run tests matching the name `getCustomErrorMessage`.